Skip to main content

 Can I have different custom domains for different reports?
 The default custom domain applies to all reports.
 Individual per-report routing isn’t supported yet.
 If you have multiple brands, you can add multiple domains and switch defaults — but at any given time, one is “the default” for all share-link generation.

 Will visitors see the InfluenceKit URL anywhere?
-No — once the page loads, every link and asset is served from your domain.
-The exception is any external image you’ve embedded yourself (those stay at their original URL).
+Once the page loads, every link and asset is served from your domain.
+Two exceptions: any external image you’ve embedded yourself (those stay at their original URL), and our automated emails — see below.

 Does this affect SEO?
 Reports are not indexable by search engines by default (we set noindex on shareable reports).
 Serving them from your domain doesn’t change that.